November 24, 2024

 Before you begin lubricating your shutter springs, it is important to make sure that your camera is turned off and that the battery is removed.
 This will prevent any accidental damage to the camera or injury to yourself.
 Additionally, it is recommended that you work in a clean and well-lit area to avoid losing any small parts or contaminating the mechanism with dust or debris.

-See also How to Clean Bamboo Shutters
+See also How to Secure Shutters on a Metal Building

 When applying the lubricant, it is important to use only a small amount and to avoid getting it on any other parts of the camera.
 You should also be careful not to over-lubricate the springs, as this can cause them to become too slippery and affect the accuracy of your shutter speed.
 After applying the lubricant, use your tweezers to carefully manipulate the springs and ensure that they are evenly coated.